Universal filtered quantizations of nilpotent Slodowy slices: Introduction

 \subsection{Further applications}

 We discuss three large families of conic symplectic singularities to which Theorem~\ref{T:firstmain} might be applied in the case $\Gamma = \{1\}$. \begin{enumerate} \item[(i)] Braverman--Finkelberg--Nakajima (BFN) have recently introduced a rigorous mathematical definition of the Coulomb branch associated to a class of 3-dimensional $\N = 4$ supersymmetric gauge theories \cite{BFN}.
 These are algebraic varieties attached to a pair $(G, V)$ where $G$ is a reductive group and $V$ is a $G$-module, which can be naturally quantized, leading to a Poisson structure.
-The question of when these varieties have conical symplectic singularities is a subject of current research \cite{W2, W1}.
-Suppose now that this is the case.
+The question of when these varieties have conical symplectic singularities has been a subject of much recent research [27, 35], and a positive answer has recently been given by Gwyn Bellamy \cite{Bel23}.
 These varieties also come equipped with natural deformations (see \textsection 2(ii) and 3(viii) of {\it loc. cit.}) and whenever the BFN deformation is universal in the sense of Namikawa, our theorem implies that the BFN quantization of the deformation is universal in the sense of Losev.

 \item[(ii)] The universal quantization of a symplectic quotient singularity was determined by Losev \cite[Proposition~3.17]{Lo}.
 It can be constructed by taking the invariants in the spherical symplectic reflection algebra with respect to the Namikawa--Weyl group.
 Bellamy has previously obtained the Poisson analogue of this theorem \cite[Theorem~1.4]{Bel}, and combining our Theorem~\ref{T:firstmain} with {\it loc. cit.} one obtains a (less detailed) proof of Losev's description of the universal quantization.